mongodb/mongo-c-driver/docs/source/sphinx/source/building.rst

     scons --m32

-If getaddrinfo and friends aren't available on your version of Windows, you may compile without this feature like so:
+If getaddrinfo and friends aren't available on your version of Windows, you may compile without these features like so:

 .. code-block:: bash